 - The students can gather information about the plant and the factors affecting the growth

-- At the end of the activity, you can have an online interactive quiz
+- At the end of the activity; you can have an online interactive quiz

 The age-old technique of students listening while the teacher speaks and on about a topic is long gone.
-Ensure there is a flow of communication in the class and encourage small talks and informal communication.
+Ensure a flow of communication in the class and encourage small talks and informal communication.

 - Use a spinner wheel to choose a student to answer the questions or speak